-For Summer 2015, we anticipate awarding 4 Summer Research Fellowships, including the Bruce LeVine Mellion '69 Fellowship and the Clarke Distributor, Inc Fellowship.
+For Summer 2017, we anticipate awarding 3 Summer Research Fellowships, including the Bruce LeVine Mellion ‘69 Fellowship.

 Proposal Submission Guidelines

 Proposals must be submitted electronically, using the SURF Application Form.
 This form is designed to help you provide the necessary information in the required format.
 Please download the form to your computer before completing the application.
-If you have questions or difficulty accessing the form, please contact Susan Ericson-West.
+If you have questions or difficulty accessing the form, please contact the Center for Creative Inquiry.

 A formal letter of support, speaking to the nature of the project, the qualifications of the student, appropriateness of time line, and the faculty member’s role in working with the student must be submitted by the Faculty Sponsor prior to the proposal deadline.
 Proposals submitted without a faculty endorsement will not be reviewed for consideration.
 Faculty should review their responsibilities prior to writing their letter of support.
 Information on Student and Faculty Sponsor Responsibilities

 All compliance requirements (i.e. IRB approval, IACUC approval, off-campus travel approval and compliance training) need not be complete by the submission of the proposal, but must be complete prior to the receipt of any grant award.

 To assist students in their proposal preparation, a copy of the SURF review form is available for review.
 This document will be used by the Committee to review each proposal submitted, and applicants will receive a scored form from the Committee at the end of the review process.